-A series of panel discussions, participated in by local, union, and division Sabbath school secretaries, presented the following six topics: "Sabbath School Evangelism," "The Church at Study," "Sabbath School Officers and Organiza-tion," "Reports and Reporting," "Sabbath School Finance," "Children's Divisions."
+A series of panel discussions, participated in by local, union, and division Sabbath school secretaries, presented the following six topics: "Sabbath School Evangelism," "The Church at Study," "Sabbath School Officers and Organization," "Reports and Reporting," "Sabbath School Finance," "Children's Divisions."

-Two hours of the session program were also devoted to Sabbath school demonstrations and displays at the departmental hour, from five to six o'clock, when various age groups of the Sabbath school were ous age groups of the Sabbath school were considered under the following headings: "Those Treasured Tiny Tots," by Louise Meyer; "Those Priceless Primaries," by William J. Harris; "Those Jovial Juniors," by Eric B. Hare; "Those Admirable Adults," by H. W. Lowe.
+Two hours of the session program were also devoted to Sabbath school demonstrations and displays at the departmental hour, from five to six o'clock, when various age groups of the Sabbath school were considered under the following headings: "Those Treasured Tiny Tots," by Louise Meyer; "Those Priceless Primaries," by William J. Harris; "Those Jovial Juniors," by Eric B. Hare; "Those Admirable Adults," by H. W. Lowe.